 Debit and credit – where money goes and where it comes from (0)

-In the secret language of accounting, the terms debit and credit are used.
-In an even more secret dialect, they are called per and an.
-If you want to casually chat with an accounting guru and sound smart, sprinkle these words here and there.
+In the secret language of accounting, the terms debit and credit are used – and in an even more secret dialect, they are called per and an.
+If you ever want to casually chat with an accounting guru and sound knowledgeable, sprinkle these words here and there.
 You’ll make an even better impression if you use them in the right places!

 Both sides of an accounting account

 Every account in accounting has two sides.
-On the left is the debit side, which shows where the money goes, and on the right is the credit side, which shows where the money comes from.
-When double-entry bookkeeping is used, each transaction is recorded on the debit side of one or more accounts and on the credit side of one or more accounts.
-The amounts must always be equal on both sides.
+The debit side, on the left, shows where the money goes, and the credit side, on the right, shows where the money comes from.
+In double-entry bookkeeping, each transaction must be recorded as a debit in one or more accounts and as a credit in one or more accounts.
+The total amounts on both sides must always be equal.

 Debit

-In accounting, expenses are always recorded on the debit side — that is, where the money went.
-This could be purchases, salaries, insurance, car expenses — anything at all.
-Whenever money is spent on something, it belongs in the debit column.
+In accounting, expenses are always recorded on the debit side — that is, where the money goes.
+This can include purchases, salaries, insurance, car expenses or anything else.
+Whenever money is spent on something, it should be recorded on the debit side.

 EXAMPLE